 While you can track Ella as a new lead from a sales perspective and track her conversion from a marketing perspective, you can’t correlate the two data points.

-Related: Marketing attribution software you need to check out in 2022
+Related: Marketing attribution software you need to check out

 That means you can’t be sure what’s driving those new leads.
 And while you can track conversions, you can’t link them to real people to see if they go on to become sales.

 The only way to link Ella, her organic session and the call she made to your business is through marketing attribution.

 A marketing attribution tool will track every website visitor and collate their sessions and data using first-party cookies.

 When they convert into a lead, their data will be fired over to your CRM.
 There, you’ll be able to see which channel drove that new lead.